Engin-Boot/pong-stage-anjalimnnit/Stage0/README.md

 # The Essentials

-1. Divided the problem into three modules
+1. Divided the problem into four modules:
+   -UserInterface
    -Ball
    -GameController
    -Paddles

 1. Fill the sequence-start file with the details of module-interactions, as indicated in that file.